Laerdal/Laerdal.McuMgr/README.md

 ## ✅ Nuget Platform-Support Matrix

+Note that even though the Laerdal.McuMgr.Bindings.* have been built on dotnet8 using Android-SDK=34 and iPhoneOS-SDK=17.0 the generated nugets have been tested and they do work even on Dotnet10-preview7 MAUI-Apps targeting Android-SDK=36 and iOS-SDK=18.5

 | Stack     | Android                                                                   | iOS                                      | MacCatalyst (MacOS / iPad / iOS)                | Windows / UWP (NetStandard2.0) |
 |-----------|---------------------------------------------------------------------------|------------------------------------------|-------------------------------------------------|--------------------------------|
 | DotNet 8+ | ✅ Min 5.0 / Recommended 11.0+ / Max 15.0 <br/> (api-levels: 20 / 30 / 35) | ✅ 14.5+ <br/> ( sdk: iphoneos-sdk 18.1 ) | ✅ 14.6+ <br/> ( MacOS: 14.6+, iOS/iPadOS: 13+ ) | 🚧 (Much much later ...)       |